RahulGuptaNitro/rahulguptanitro.github.io/about/index.md

 ## Bit About Me

 Hello!
-I am Rahul Kumar Gupta freshman student pursuing Information Technology Engineering from Noida Institute of Engineering & Technology.
+I am Rahul Kumar Gupta fresh engineering graduate specialized in Information Technology.

 I am deeply interested in the vast field of algorithms, fascinated by the emerging wonders of machine learning, and keen to learn about software systems.
 I’m eager to continue learning and diving deeper.
 For me, using CS, Math, and Concrete Reasoning to solve complex real-world problems is one of the things providing intrinsic meaning to life.
 Programming makes me feel cheery and I am always ready to assimilate new skills introduced to this huge Virtual World of Computer Science.

 ### My Skills
+* React
+* Javascript
+* Java
+* Spring Boot
 * Python
 * Flutter
-* Machine Learning
-* Matlab
-* C Language
-* Java
 * HTML
 * CSS
-* PHP
-* Javascript
 * Android Development
+* Git

 <br />